Splendorius/Spam-Detection-Text-Processing/README.md

 ```bash
 jupyter notebook
 ```
-4. Open the notebook (e.g. SpamDetection.ipynb) and run the cells top-to-bottom.
+4. Open the notebook main.ipynb and run the cells top-to-bottom.